Diocese of Rapid City: Reports of sex abuse

-Reverend John Praveen, a priest from India serving in the diocese, was arrested in October 2018 on sex abuse charges.
-Praveen was accused of sexually molesting a 13-year-old girl in Sioux City.
-Arriving in South Dakota in December 2017, Praveen first worked in Eagle Butte on the Cheyenne River Sioux Tribe reservation, then at the Cathedral of Our Lady of Perpetual Help in June 2018.
-Praveen pleaded guilty in September 2018 and was sentenced to six years in state prison in March 2019.
+John Praveen, a priest from India serving in the diocese, was accused of sexually abusing a 13-year-old girl in Sioux City and was subsequently arrested in October 2018.
+Praveen pleaded guilty and was sentenced to six years in state prison in March 2019.
 After his prison release, the US Government was to deport him to India.
-In November 2020, Pope Francis laicized Praveen.
+In November 2020, Praveen was laicized.

 In March 2019, the diocese published a list of 21 Catholic clergy with credible accusation of sexual abuse of minors.
 This included clergy who served in parishes and church institutions along with the Pine Ridge and Rosebud reservations from 1951 to 2018.

-Bishop Gruss stated that,"It is important to acknowledge the horrid truth of past abuse in the church so that we can repent of these actions and to recommit ourselves to ensuring that no one is hurt moving forward."In August 2020, an individual contacted the diocese to accuse Monsignor Michel Mulloy, vicar general of the diocese, of sexually abusing them as a minor in the 1980s.
+In August 2020, an individual contacted the diocese to accuse Michel Mulloy, the vicar general of the diocese, of sexually abusing them as a minor in the 1980s.
 The diocese immediately removed Mulloy from public ministry and a started preliminary investigation.
 The results led the review board to call for a full investigation.
 Pope Francis had appointed Mulloy as bishop of Duluth in June 2020, but he hadn't been consecrated yet.
 In early September 2020, Mulloy resigned as bishop-elect of Duluth.
 In March 2023, the Diocese of Rapid City said that its investigation could not prove the sexual abuse allegation, but that it would not return Mulloy to ministry.

-In November 2020, the diocese reported that federal sex abuse charges were pending against Reverend Marcin Garbacz.
+In November 2020, the diocese reported that federal sex abuse charges were pending against Marcin Garbacz.
 He was already serving a prison sentence for stealing from parishes in the diocese.
 In March 2022, Garbacz was sentenced to five years in federal prison for recording a pornographic video of an 11-year-old boy in Poland, the sentence to be served after his release from state prison.